Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 5.A.1.5 The provider operates in accordance with national law on forced labor and minimum age for employment, but in no case employs workers under 14 years old.
 If national law does not address forced labor, the provider complies with international law.

-In compliance with international standards for decent work conditions, the provider should not employ any person against his or her will or any person under the minimum age for work established in law and should not do business with enterprises that benefit from forced labor or child labor.
+In compliance with international standards for ‘decent work conditions’, providers should not (1) employ any person against his or her will, (2) employ any person under the minimum age for work established by national law, but not under 14 years in any case and (3) do business with enterprises that benefit from forced labor or child labor.
 These are fundamental elements to complying with international good practice.
+Providers should follow international law when national law fails to address these issues.

 Scoring guidance